 Every person and every pregnancy is unique.
 An increase in hormones cause most pregnancy symptoms.
 Some of the most common are:

 Your heart is pumping more blood during pregnancy.
 This means your pulse may be quicker and you may find yourself losing energy more easily.
 Be mindful of how much demand pregnancy puts on your body and take rests when you feel tired or out of breath.

 Checkups, screenings and other tests during pregnancy help keep you and the fetus healthy.
 Care during pregnancy is commonly referred to as prenatal care.
 Prenatal care appointments are important because your pregnancy care provider discusses what you can expect during pregnancy and delivery, performs checkups and screenings and answers any questions you have.

 You’ll have between two and three prenatal visits during your first trimester.
 This can vary depending on your provider or if you’re a high-risk pregnancy.
 You can expect to discuss your personal medical history, gynecological and obstetrical history (prior pregnancies and births), as well any family medical history that may affect your pregnancy.
-This visit is very thorough to make sure you and your growing baby are healthy.
+This visit is very thorough to make sure you and the growing fetus are healthy.

 At your first prenatal visit your provider will calculate your due date.
 You can also expect them to perform the following:

 Some providers use transvaginal ultrasound at your first appointment to confirm pregnancy and measure the fetal heart rate and size.
 This ultrasound also shows if you’re expecting multiples.
 A transvaginal ultrasound involves your provider placing a wand inside your vagina.
 Most pregnant people are offered at least one ultrasound in their first trimester, but the exact timing varies depending on your provider.
 If you’re expecting multiples, you may be offered additional ultrasounds in your first trimester.